On the additivity of the little cubes operads: The proof of Theorem 1

-In \citep[Lem.
-12.6.]{Brinkmeier} Brinkmeier proves that the operad of decomposable little $(n+m)$-cubes $D_{n+m}$ (see \citep[Def.
-2.1.]{Dunn} for a definition of $D_k$) includes into $C_n \lvert C_m$ and that this inclusion is a local $\Sigma$-equivalence.
-Moreover, in \citep[Prop.
-2.3.]{Dunn} Dunn shows that $D_{n+m} \subseteq C_{n+m}$ is also a local $\Sigma$-equivalence.
-We note that the proofs of these results are rather simple and the required homotopies are obtained by radially contracting each of the cubes $c \in C_{n+m}(j)$ to their centers and observing that, after some moment in this contraction, $c$ will be an element of $D_{n+m}(j)$.
+We'll not repeat the proofs of these observations as these are rather elementary: the required homotopies are simply obtained by radially contracting each of the cubes $c \in C_{n+m}(j)$ to their centers and observing that, after some moment in this contraction, $c$ will be an element of $D_{n+m}(j)$.
 Putting these results together, it follows after examining the commutative diagram

 that to prove Theorem \ref{add} it is sufficient to show that $\mu'\colon C_n \otimes C_m \to C_n \vert C_m$ is an isomorphism of topological operads.
-This is the difficult step in both Dunn's and Brinkmeier's proofs and so our purpose is to give a shorter and simpler proof that this map is indeed an isomorphism.
+This is the difficult step in both Dunn's and Brinkmeier's proofs and so our purpose is to give a shorter and simpler explanation of why this map is indeed an isomorphism.

-We start with the following lemma, which will allow us to split up the inductive step of the proof of the injective statement in Proposition \ref{homeo} into more tractable cases.
+We start with the following lemma, which will allow us to split up the inductive step of the proof of the injective statement in Lemma \ref{homeo} into more tractable cases.

 \begin{lemma} Let $n,m \in \mathbb{N}$ and consider an operation $c $ in $C_n \otimes C_m$ of arity $j > 1$.
 Then $c$ can be written as